Home Latest News View The Trailer Bills Story Gallery Join the Email List Guest Book Bios and Contact Info

 A New Outlook

 Soon everyone in Iowa City knew of Bill.
-And after receiving the 'Handicapped Iowan of the Year' Award, and then being invited to the White House for further awards, people around the country knew of him as well.
+And after receiving the 'Handicapped Iowan of the Year' Award in 1977, and then being invited to the White House for further awards, people around the country knew of him as well.

 A Documentary is Proposed